How To Do Better At Golf Without Lessons (TOP 15 Tips & Proven Ways)

 • Use golf training aids: Swing analyzers and alignment sticks help with self-improvement.

-• Practice effectively: Quality matters more than quantity structured drills are key.
+• Practice effectively: Quality matters more than quantity.
+Structured drills are key.

 • Work on mental strength: A strong pre-shot routine and confidence make a big difference.